ArnabBanik-repo/VTOP-File-Renamer/README.md

 ### Windows
 Donwload the renamer.exe file from releases or /dist folder
 ### Linux
 Donwload the renamer file from releases or /dist folder

+Note: Keep the file when prompted as dangerous

 ## How To Use
 - Download 'All Course Materials' from VTOP